vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding--Cheap-WMD-For-Documents.md

 ### What is Word Mover's Distance (WMD)?
-Word Mover's Distance is like Earth Movers Distance between text documents, where
+Word Mover's Distance is like Earth Movers Distance but between text documents.

 - The probability distribution is over word vectors of the document's words.
 - The probability is normalized frequency of unique words in the document.